loregamer/rpghq-userscripts/docs/planning/user-preferences.md

     - **User Tile Grid:**
       - Display users from the `userPrefs` object in a responsive grid layout.
       - **Each Tile:**
-        - Shows the user's avatar.
-Prioritize `avatarUrl` from prefs if set, otherwise fetch/use their current forum avatar.
+        - Shows the user's avatar. **Prioritizes the `avatarUrl` preference if set.** Otherwise, fetches the current avatar from the user's profile page (`memberlist.php?mode=viewprofile&u=...`) each time the tile is displayed.
         - Shows the user's `username`.
-        - Includes a "Settings" button.
+        - Includes controls for preferences directly on the tile (updated from "Settings" button idea):
-          - Clicking "Settings" opens a modal/popup specific to that user (similar UI style to userscript settings).
-          - **Settings Popup Controls:**
           - Toggle/Checkbox for `hidePosts`.
           - Input field for `avatarUrl` (string, URL).
+Setting this overrides the profile fetch.
           - Color picker for `usernameColor`.
           - A "Remove User" button.
-Clicking this deletes the user's entry (by `username`) from the `userPrefs` object and closes the popup, refreshing the tile grid.
+Clicking this deletes the user's entry (by `username`) from the `userPrefs` object and refreshes the tile grid.
     - **Saving:** Changes made within the settings popup (except removal) immediately update the corresponding user's data within the `userPrefs` object and save the entire `userPrefs` object using `gmSetValue`.

 **Phase 3: Applying Preferences on Forum Pages**